 But no one did.

 I was impressed by my fellow meditators.
 They were into it.
 They were committed.
 They were inspiring.

 Then there was the weird shit that happened.

 One day I got out of the meditation hall and couldn’t find my shoes.
 Did someone take them by accident?
 Then where were the shoes they had?
 I couldn’t figure it out.
 I searched and searched.
 Eventually, I decided to walk barefoot back to my tent for my other shoes.
 All over the stones and the pine cones.
 Ow ow ow ow.
-Later that day I discovered my shoes outside the bathroom, right where I had left them earlier that morning before going to meditate.
+Later that day I discovered my shoes right where I had parked them earlier that morning to use the bathroom before going to meditate.
 This would mean that either: I would have had to walk really far barefoot on stones and pine cones without noticing, OR some magical thing had magically transported my shoes from the meditation hall back to the bathroom.

 I still can’t decide what happened.

 One day we were watching the video instruction of the teacher (the majority of the instruction is by video recording of Goenka filmed in the early 90s.
 Surprisingly, it works).
 Suddenly the entire room changed to look like a palace in a spirit world.
 I saw the image of Goenka floating above me, still the video but suddenly as if he were coming through space and time to speak to me directly.
 He was talking about karma.
 He was talking to my soul about karma.

 And then there was the night that I was completely sure I was going insane.
 I started getting paranoid.
 Who is this organization?
 What kind of organization takes all these random people and houses and feeds them and teaches them torturous meditation techniques for ten days without payment up front?
 Everyone is silent!
 I can’t talk to anyone!
 I can’t trust any of these people.
 The fear and anxiety mounted.
 I felt like I was about to break.
 I need to leave tomorrow.
 As soon as it’s light, I’m going to leave.